apache/activemq-artemis/docs/user-manual/en/examples.md

 JMX Management
 --------------

-The `jmx` example shows how to manage Apache ActiveMQ using JMX.
+The `jmx` example shows how to manage Apache ActiveMQ Artemis using JMX.

 Large Message
 -------------

-The `large-message` example shows you how to send and receive very large messages with Apache ActiveMQ.
-Apache ActiveMQ supports the sending and receiving of huge messages, much larger than can fit in available RAM on the client or server.
+The `large-message` example shows you how to send and receive very large messages with Apache ActiveMQ Artemis.
+Apache ActiveMQ Artemis supports the sending and receiving of huge messages, much larger than can fit in available RAM on the client or server.
 Effectively the only limit to message size is the amount of disk space you have on the server.

 Large messages are persisted on the server so they can survive a server restart.
-In other words Apache ActiveMQ doesn't just do a simple socket stream from the sender to the consumer.
+In other words Apache ActiveMQ Artemis doesn't just do a simple socket stream from the sender to the consumer.

 Last-Value Queue